DrikaRenee/Data-Analysis-Portfolio/Google Cert Capstone/Readme.md

 ## Process

 After importing data, the data was checked for any anomalies.
+The following columns were omitted due to non-relevance: key, speachiness, acousticness, intrummentalness, liveness, time_signature, modality.

 ## Analyze

-The data was analyzed using MySQL using various queries.
-LINK FILE HERE
+The data was analyzed using SQL using various queries.

 ## Share

 Visualization completed using Tableau.
-The dashboard can be found here:
+The dashboard can be found here: [Spotify Playlist Data](https://public.tableau.com/app/profile/chandrika.jones/viz/Playlist_16731880280790/Dashboard1)

-## Act

-A powerpoint was composed with findings.
-LINK FILE HERE